Lemmeyg/PredictionsApp-New/DraftPRD.md

   ### 2.1.1 User Page
   - the function of this page is to allow the user to select their name from a number of icons displaying one for each name of the players.
   - this will represent to player that the user is predicting for.
-- it will include a “Back’ button that the user can use to return to the home page
+- it will include a "Back' button that the user can use to return to the home page
   - there are currently 6 players in the database.
   - the users names are:
     -"David"